website design and seo

 Establish Early Guidelines

 An outdated site with weak copy or confusing navigation will cause high bounce rates.
 If users bounce too often, it kills the site’s chances of ranking high in Google.
 So create content and design in tandem, rather than one or the other first.
-You risk complications or disagreements on style and layout if the design and content teams are isolated.
+If the design and content teams are isolated, you risk complications or disagreements on style and layout.
 Establish guidelines from the beginning with wireframing and get all stakeholders on the same page early.
-This may slow things down in the beginning, but will save you much time and frustration in the project’s later stages!
+This may slow things down initially, but will save you much time and frustration in the project’s later stages!

-Also, it’s crucial to work with a copywriter and an SEO specialist early on as you begin to uncover needed updates, plan for keyword research and fill content gaps.
+Also, working with a copywriter and an SEO specialist early on is crucial as you uncover needed updates, plan for keyword research and fill content gaps.

 Wireframe